The Directors of Community Energy Cumbria are as follows:

-Phil Davies serves as Company Secretary of CEC.
+Phil Davies serves as Chair of CEC.
 He brings a wealth of practical renewable energy and project management experience to CEC.
 Having lectured in Rural Economics and managed a series of high profile European rural diversification programmes, Phil has also led very practical, multi million pound energy efficiency and renewable retrofit programmes on social housing in west Cumbria.
 Phil recently served as the Social Enterprise Manager for Impact Housing, where he delivered a number of self-financing projects with community benefit, similar to those proposed by CEC.
 Phil was also responsible for setting up the Cumbria Green Build Festival in 2005 which now attracts over 1,000 visitors to over 50 exemplar, low carbon projects across the county.
 Since 2003, he has been responsible for bringing regional and international funding to public and private renewable energy initiatives within Cumbria.

 Richard Scott was a plant scientist at the Centre for Ecology & Hydrology at Merlewood, Grange-over-Sands, working on coasts, moors and woodland; also part of a team assessing GB biofuels in the 1980s.
 Since Merlewood he has been involved in the Furness Energy Partnership, Furness Greenways project, Walking for Health, and Baywind Energy Coop at Ulverston, as Board member and currently vice-chair.
 Richard was on the Board of CoopsUK and the Coop College in Manchester and has wide knowledge of cooperative governance.
 He recently joined the trustees of CAfS and has helped found Community Energy Cumbria.
 He will bring his background and enthusiasm to the formation and running of new project groups.